2020-21 tuition and fees

-In addition, new or continuing students may apply for individual fellowships, which are primarily funded from federal sources like the National Institutes of Health, Centers for Disease Control and Prevention, the Environmental Protection Agency and other sources.
+New or continuing students may also apply for individual fellowships, which are primarily funded from federal sources such as the National Institutes of Health, the US Centers for Disease Control and Prevention and the US Environmental Protection Agency.

-There are also limited fellowships available from private sources, including foundations, private business and professional organizations such as the American Industrial Hygiene Association, the Society of Toxicology, the National Environmental Health Association and the National Science Foundation.
+There are also limited fellowships available from private sources, including foundations, private business and professional organizations such as the American Industrial Hygiene Association, the Society of Toxicology, the Association of Environmental Health Academic Programs, the National Environmental Health Association and the National Science Foundation.

 Traineeships and fellowships: Undergraduate level

 Undergraduate students from traditionally underrepresented backgrounds from any major can apply for the Supporting Undergraduate Research Experience in Environmental Health (SURE-EH) program.
 SURE-EH students are paid on an hourly basis to conduct research.
 Students completing unpaid or underpaid internships in public environmental health can apply for department scholarships.